-Secondly, a word about numerical and academic detail: the present-day situation of Basque is increasingly the object of analysis, accompanied by all the paraphernalia of modern academic work.
+Basque is increasingly the object of analysis, accompanied by all the paraphernalia of modern academic work.
 To avoid getting bogged down in absolute numbers and precise percentages, I have on the whole relegated them (and other technical detail, including many references for further reading) to the footnotes, on the grounds that what we are aiming at is an overview of the wood, rather than the detail of each and every tree.

-On, then, to the main topic of this paper: the sociolinguistic situation and prospects of Basque.
+On to today's topic: the sociolinguistic situation and prospects of Basque.
 By situation I mean 'sociolinguistic situation of the Basque language over the past, say, fifty years or so' and by prospects I mean 'future sociolinguistic prospects of the Basque language, bearing in mind both natural developments and the efforts at language planning for Basque at present being carried out'.